tudelft3d/val3dity/README.md

 ## How do I use val3dity?

 It is a command-line program, which we provide as source code, together with makefiles for Mac and Linux.

-We plan on offering binaries (including for Windows) in the future.
+If you use Windows, you can download the following [binary](https://www.dropbox.com/s/aywlwz49ngeh80l/3dValidator1.10.zip).
+It has the latest val3dity, and [citygml2poly](https://github.com/tudelft-gist/citygml2poly) is used to parse CityGML files.
+Java and Python must be installed on the system.

-To compile val3dity, you first need to install the free libraries [CGAL](http://www.cgal.org), [GEOS](http://trac.osgeo.org/geos/) and [CMake](http://www.cmake.org)--under Mac we suggest using [Homebrew](http://brew.sh/).
+To compile val3dity yourself, you first need to install the free libraries [CGAL](http://www.cgal.org), [GEOS](http://trac.osgeo.org/geos/) and [CMake](http://www.cmake.org)--under Mac we suggest using [Homebrew](http://brew.sh/).
 Afterwards run:

     $ cmake .
     $ make